 Scope the Area

-It’s not just the property itself you are investing in, you’re also making a commitment to living in a certain area so spend some time looking around your neighbourhood and its amenities.
+It’s not just the property itself you are investing in, you’re also committing to living in a certain area so spend some time looking around your neighborhood and its amenities.

 Call in the Professional